Questions & Answers

 WHY SO FEW FACILITIES?

-It’s all the two clubs need and almost the same as we have now in the barn.
+It’s all the two clubs need and almost the same as we had in the previous premises.
 It also complies with Sport England’s recommendations for such facilities in relation to the number of users.
 Anything bigger would be too expensive and take up too much of the levelled dinghy and gig park space.

 WHY IS THE CLUBHOUSE SO BIG AND FLASHY?
 WON’T IT STAND OUT LIKE A SORE THUMB?